barbagroup/PetIBM/README.md

                                                           --bottom-left -2.0 -2.0 \
                                                           --top-right 4.0 2.0 \

+Images are saved in the sub-folder `images` of the case directory.

-The script `generateVTKFiles.py` allow you to generate files containing the field variables that are readable by open-source visualization tools such as [Paraview](http://www.paraview.org) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit)
+The script `generateVTKFiles.py` allow you to generate files containing the field variables that are readable by open-source visualization tools such as [Paraview](http://www.paraview.org) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit).

+---

-### Contact
+## Contact

 Please e-mail [Anush Krishnan](mailto:k.anush@gmail.com), [Olivier Mesnard](mailto:mesnardo@gwu.edu) if you have any questions, suggestions or feedback.